-18.4.
+19.4.
 Staff Purchases

-- Facilities exist for members of staff to purchase products from the College's suppliers on condition that the goods are paid for promptly and are not for resale. - From time to time, members of staff may also purchase items of College property, plants etc. which are for sale.
+- Facilities exist for members of staff to purchase products from the College's suppliers on condition that the goods are paid for promptly and are not for resale.
+Staff are not allowed to purchase on College accounts e.g. amazon. - From time to time, members of staff may also purchase items of College property, plants etc. which are for sale.

-19. SECURITY
+20. SECURITY